The core of the Center for Children, Families and the Law is its interdisciplinary training program for Hofstra law students. The program includes:

 - Interdisciplinary classes aimed at familiarizing future lawyers and mental health professionals with each other's language, values and professional conduct.
 Specialized courses covering a broad range of topics, including child advocacy, domestic violence, forensics, expert witnesses, litigation and alternatives to litigation, mediation and family law practice.
 Traditional classroom instruction, simulations, a live client clinic and a research seminar are all part of the educational experience.

 - Child Advocacy Clinic

 - Externships at the courts, legal aid organizations, and social service agencies provide opportunities for law students to broaden their exposure to all aspects of family law practice.
-Click here to see a list of recent externship placements.

 - Students can become involved with the Center through the Child and Family Advocacy Fellowship or as Associates of the Center.